 Washington D.C: our nation’s capital, the hub of our country, our political center.
-Sure, at the moment, that might sound like … literal, actual hell (HEY EVERYONE quick reminder to VOTE on November 6, thank you) BUT that’s not the city’s fault.
-There’s a lot more to Washington DC than what’s happening in today’s crazy world.
+Sure, at the moment, that might sound like … literal, actual hell.
+BUT that’s not the city’s fault!
+There’s a lot more to Washington DC than politics.
 Like cherry blossoms.
 And yummy food.
 And awesome art.
 And rad museums containing all the lessons we need to be reminded of lest we repeat them.
 So whether you’re looking for a romantic weekend getaway or just planning a little gal’s trip to coincide with your next protest (um, can I come?) there’s tons to see and do in Washington DC!

 Jeremy and I have never actually visited, so we asked one of our favorite travel bloggers to write us a Washington DC travel guide from her perspective as a local.
 Kay Rodriguez is the explorer-in-chief behind Jetfarer and an expert in all things DC, and she’s the author of today’s guest post.
 So without further ado or political anguish, take it away, Kay!
 Oooh, that rhymes!